Operational Guidelines: PRSI - Pay-Related Social Insurance - Contributions and Classes

 Application for a refund should be sent to:

-Note: Employees who hold PAYE Exclusion orders pay PRSI through the PAYE system with effect from 1 January 2011.
+Note: Employees who hold PAYE Exclusion orders pay PRSI through the PAYE system.

 The special collection system includes employees: